LUMA Foundation: Architecture

 Sitting just outside Arles’s Roman city walls, the centrepiece of the 27-acre LUMA Arles campus is the 15000 sqft Arts Resource Centre building designed by Frank Gehry.
 It houses research and reference facilities, workshop and seminar rooms, and artist studios and presentation spaces.
 Gehry’s initial design for two metallic towers met with considerable opposition and was subsequently rejected by France’s National Commission of Historical Monuments, on the grounds that the buildings would obscure views of the Alyscamps.
 In 2013, a second design in a different position on the north of the site—a single twisting tower with 13 levels and 11,000 reflective stainless-steel plates—was approved.

 LUMA Arles also encompasses six historic, large-scale industrial buildings.
 One historic building, the Grande Halle, was renovated in 2007 by the initiative of the Provence-Alpes-Côte d’Azur region.
 Four other large-scale industrial buildings on the Luma Arles site, previously a manufacture and repair yard for the French national railway system, were refurbished by Annabelle Selldorf and are used for installations and artists’ residencies.

-Collaborators

-The Foundation engages in long-term collaborations with institutions like the New Museum of Contemporary Art (New York), CCS Bard College (Annandale-on-Hudson, New York), Serpentine Gallery and Tate Modern (London), the Kunsthalle Zürich and the Fotomuseum Winterthur (Switzerland).
-LUMA is a partner of Les Rencontres d’Arles Photographie Awards in Arles.